morningspace/oc/docs/quick-start.md

 All the above changes that you made locally will be auto-synced to the remote store.

 Now you can ask your team members to clone the remote store to their local machines.
-Please make sure your team members have been invited as collaborators to your remote store or GitHub repository.
-Your team member can clone the store from GitHub:
+Please make sure your team members have been invited as collaborators to your remote store (the GitHub repository).
+Your team members can clone the store from GitHub:
 ```shell
 $ gopass --yes setup --remote git@github.example.com:william/team-clusters.git --alias team-clusters --name Nicole --email "nicole@example.com"
 ```

+For `--name` and `--email`, input those that are used by your team members when they generate the private and public key pair.
 Then they can run `oc login` and use the alias defined by you to login clusters.